 Having completed 24 years of service I left the Army and joined civvy street.
 After a couple of years and while trying to come to terms with the challenges of self-employment, the transition hit me hard.
 While serving I’d lost my brother to anaphylactic shock and my mother to cancer but at the time it had been fairly easy to deal with once back in barracks or away on operations.
 It was easy to forget about it and crack on.
 There was never a grieving process or time for reflection but when I’d also lost the military family it came back to bite me.

 With no one to tell me to stop and without the structure of military life I didn’t know when to switch off.
 Working until 2am on the laptop became the norm and then I was so wired I couldn’t sleep.
 Self-employment felt like a nightmare, tax returns, payment issues and not knowing if I was on the right path generated too much pressure which then became stress.

 The tipping point came when my father went into hospital for a skin cancer operation one Christmas eve and I started to think about the fact that he was the only family I had.
 For five days I didn’t sleep, adrenaline and cortisol was being pumped around my body, I was in constant fight or flight mode…….I knew it was time to seek help and take steps to start re-building my resilience.
-Since that time I’ve developed additional tools, techniques and identified resources that have helped me to deal with transition, pressure and maintain my mental and physical wellbeing.
+It was also very much about re-educating myself, learning about the stress response and acquiring new knowledge.
+Since that time I’ve developed additional tools, techniques and identified resources that have helped me to successfully deal with transition, pressure and maintain mental and physical wellbeing.

 Thanks for your time